 - Our Classroom Video Series – Includes a total of 79 short lessons from Mike Pehl for driver education students.
 The lessons are grouped together to match the ten chapters in our PTDE driver education course material.
 To preview the table of contents brochure for this video series please click here.

 - Roadworthy “A Parent’s Guide to Teaching Teens to Drive” DVD – This video includes 12 essential behind the wheel lessons taught by Veteran Crash Investigator, Mike Pehl.
 Mike uses his unique perspective and no-nonsense teaching style to walk parents and newly permitted teens through the behind the wheel practice process.
 These lessons provide practical advice and easy to follow demonstrations that will help teens drive safely and parents to sleep soundly.
 Click here to view PDF file with detailed chapter descriptions.

 - Scenes from a Salvage Yard – In this video Mike Pehl examines 16 different wrecked cars during a field trip to a salvage yard.
 His authentic on-the-scene analysis includes startling information which will stimulate meaningful discussions with your teen about the importance of understanding how to develop skills to avoid a car crash.
-Few driver education materials include the strategies discussed and demonstrated in such details as the DVD.
+Few driver education materials include the strategies discussed and demonstrated in such detail as these video examples.
 Click here to view the PDF with chapters.